Creating a Cluster

 • (optional) disable-admission-plugins: The list of admission plugins from the default list that you want to disable.

-• (optional) quirk: The keys and parameters to pass to the cluster.
+• (optional) quirk: Advanced keys and parameters to pass to the control panel of the project.
 This option is required for feature requests.

-• (optional) tags: The tags you want to apply to cluster nodes.
+• (optional) tags: The tags that you want to apply to cluster nodes.

 You can display all the available options using the cluster create command following this syntax: